The ceremonial and civic front of the Philadelphia Art Museum faces the city.

 Taking the stairway either right or left takes you up to the great hall of the traditional museum: two levels of galleries.

-The great hall looks west to City Hall and the center of the city:
+The great hall looks east to City Hall and the center of the city:

 Augustus Saint-Gaudens, American born Ireland, 1848-1907).